ConPaaS-team/conpaas/docs/internals.rst

    .. warning::
      The following steps need to be performed on a machine with the same architecture and a similar operating system.
-For the regular images, this means the 64 bit version of a Debian or Ubuntu system.
+For the regular images, this means the 64-bit version of a Debian or Ubuntu system.
 For the Raspberry PI image, the steps need to be performed on the Raspberry PI itself (with a Raspbian installation, arm architecture).
-Trying to customize the Raspberry PI image on a x86 system will not work!
+Trying to customize the Raspberry PI image on an x86 system will not work!

 #.
 Log in as **root** and change to the directory where you downloaded the image.